perujuice/BScThesis/Results_eval.md

 ## Finally I included a representation of what features hurt the preformance most by using a technique called Permutation Feature Importance for the BiLSTM

-* SHAP wont work with the BiLSTM since it seems to not be supported!

 ![alt text](figs/permutation_bio.png)

 # BiLSTM with bio features, but an augmented training set